Alaqbib77/Alaqbib77/README.md

-- 👋 Hi, I’m Angie
+- 👋 Hi, I’m Bashaer
 - 💻 I’m interested in coding
 - 🌱 I’m currently learning java and c++
-- 😄 Pronouns: An gie
 - ⚡ Fun fact: I like to play soccer ⚽️, draw ✍️, im creaitve with photography and marketing.

 <!---